khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/single-stat.md

 ### Link

-A single stat can be used as a drill down link.
+A single stat that can navigate to more detailed information about a metric.

-<story-viewer story-name="charts-single-stat--with-link" title="With Link" args-url="#"></story-viewer>
+<todo>Create demo in gitlab-ui</todo>

 ## Design specifications